“Hate Has No Home Here” Campaign

 We believe that every Berkshire resident has the right to live, work, love, and worship with freedom and dignity and without fear.

 Antisemitism has been escalating across our community, our country, and the world.
 Historically, surges in antisemitism have served as a harbinger for broader waves of discrimination against marginalized communities of all kinds, often fueling a dangerous escalation of hate and violence in society.
-We all share the responsibility to directly confront bigotry and hate of all forms.
+We all share the responsibility to directly confront bigotry and hate in all forms.
 Now is the time for us to join together and declare that HATE HAS NO HOME HERE in Berkshire County.

 HOW YOU CAN HELP